 As Mia grows older and wiser, she begins to see that her father’s story doesn’t truly add up.
 After finding out that her beloved Charlie would be sold, Mia secretly follows her father as he takes one of their other lions to be sold to a hunting farm.
 Immediately upon arrival, Mia watches with her own eyes as one of the lions is heartlessly killed at point-blank range by a hunter.
 Her love for the animals, coupled with her heart for justice, drives her to liberate the animals in their family’s farm, and she and Charlie set out on the rescue mission of a lifetime, risking their lives for love and justice.

 It’s a beautiful story of tender love, betrayal, reconciliation, risk and reward.
 The directors hold no punches when it comes to displaying the ugly truth of the oftentimes deceptive truth of animal farming, and the hunting farms that are populated by the “inventory” of the nearby farms in South Africa.
 The story that the writers portray beautifully dignifies the life of the captive animals and the importance of fighting for their right to live it.
-The movie earns the Dove-Approved Seal for All Ages.

 The Dove Take